 Using unmanaged components for dependencies

-If you have existing components such as PostgreSQL, Redis, or object storage that you want to use with Project Quay, you first configure them within the Project Quay configuration bundle (config.yaml
+If you have existing components such as PostgreSQL, Redis, or object storage that you want to use with Project Quay, you first configure them within the Project Quay configuration bundle, or the config.yaml

 bundle as a Kubernetes Secret